- What is inflammatory breast cancer?

 - References: inflammatory breast cancer

-Because of the way inflammatory breast cancer (IBC) grows and spreads, a distinct lump may not be noticeable during a clinical breast exam, breast self-exam, or even on a mammogram.
-However, signs of IBC can be seen on the surface of the skin, and skin thickening often shows up on a mammogram and can be seen during a clinical breast exam or breast self-exam
+Signs of inflammatory breast cancer (IBC) can be seen on the surface of the skin, and skin thickening often shows up on a mammogram.

 Symptoms of IBC can develop very quickly, so women should pay attention to how the skin looks on their breasts and tell their doctors about any changes in skin texture or breast appearance.